 Moving to a doorway in the wall, she saw that her suspicions had been correct.
 There was food here.
 Or, at least, there were the remains of what started out as food.
 She peered through the yellowing sneeze guards at a few pathetic trays of the stuff.
 She wondered if consumption would sustain life, or bring its end more quickly.

 Deciding on the former, Wil slid one of the trays out and into her hands.
-She turned and headed back to the blue table.
-Others were arriving; she recognized them.
+She turned and headed back to the tables.
+Others were arriving; she recognized a few.

 It was time.